c-streams/codewars/README.md

 # codewars
-My Code Wars solutions to challenges
+A random compilation of my solutions to CodeWars challenges.